Losant/losant-docs/docs/workflows/overview.md

 ![Import Workflow](/images/workflows/workflow-import.png "Import Workflow")

 When importing a workflow, configuration values that were specific to the application the workflow was originally exported from are only kept when importing into that same application.
-So for instance, when importing a workflow across applications, things like a selected device id on a device trigger will be cleared, since that id will not exist in the application being imported to.
+So for instance, when importing a workflow across applications, things like a selected device ID on a device trigger will be cleared, since that ID will not exist in the application being imported to.

 ## Workflow Globals